finite-element/finite-element-course/doc/source/tools.rst

 .. proof:exercise::

-    If you're not
-    familiar with the Linux command line, then follow at least the first two sections of the `Software Carpentry Unix Shell lesson`.
-That guide focusses on the Bash shell, but zsh and the Windows Powershell use very similar commands.
+    If you're not familiar with the Linux command line, then follow at least the first two sections of the `Software Carpentry Unix Shell lesson
+    <https://swcarpentry.github.io/shell-novice/>`.
+That guide focuses on the
+    Bash shell, but zsh and the Windows Powershell use very similar commands.